 - Styled "The State of Texas."

 - Identify the person to whom process is directed.

 - Include the name and county of the court where the case is filed.

 - Include the cause number.

-- Identify all parties in the case
+- Identify all parties in the case.

 - Include the date of issuance of the writ or process.

 - Identify which court the writ or process is returnable to.

 - Signed by the clerk or judge.

 - Contain the court's seal.

-2. Date and Time for Service: [Rules 4-6, 500.5]
+2. Date and Time for Service: [Rules 4-6, 500.5; CPRC § 30.0035]

-- May be served Monday through Saturday, any time of day. - Computing time for service: - Exclude the day the process is issued. - Counting Saturdays, Sundays, and legal holidays: - Justice court: count every day, including Saturdays, Sundays, and legal holidays. - District or county court: If the time period to serve is five days or less, don't include Saturdays, Sundays or legal holidays. - If the last day is a Saturday, Sunday, or legal holiday, the time period runs until the end of the next business day.
+- May be served Monday through Saturday, any time of day. - May not be served on a member of the Texas House or Senate during a legislative proceeding. - Computing time for service: - o Exclude the day the process is issued. - Counting Saturdays, Sundays, and legal holidays: - Justice court: count every day, including Saturdays, Sundays, and legal holidays. - District or county court: If the time period to serve is five days or less, don't include Saturdays, Sundays or legal holidays.

-• The court has discretion to extend the time period for service.
+- If the last day is a Saturday, Sunday, or legal holiday, the time period runs until the end of the next business day. - The court has discretion to extend the time period for service.